The three pillars of financial inclusion

 The Index was created by Principal and the Centre for Economics and Business Research (Cebr) to measure the degree to which people in regions around the world have access to useful and affordable financial products and services that meet their needs.

-Using market data combined with global consumer and business owner surveying, the Index evaluates the degree to which governments, employers, and financial systems promote financial inclusion in 42 markets.
+Using publicly available data combined with global consumer and business owner surveying, the Index evaluates the degree to which governments, employers, and financial systems promote financial inclusion in 41 markets.

 Why did Principal conduct this research?

 To progress toward greater financial security, it’s important to first measure and understand financial inclusion.
-It’s why we’ve partnered with Cebr to develop the Global Financial Inclusion Index to measure the degree to which people have access to useful and affordable financial products and services, identifying the structural gaps globally.
-This will help us develop steps to narrow the gaps, ultimately building a more productive and protected workforce and society.
+It’s why we’ve partnered with Cebr to develop the Global Financial Inclusion Index to monitor the dynamics of financial inclusion across the globe through both downturns and periods of prosperity.
+By using data-driven insights like those found in the Index, we can help identify the structural gaps and clear opportunities to improve financial inclusion globally—ultimately building a more productive and protected workforce and society.

 How will Principal use the results?